Cryptocurrency Regulation in the UK

 What You Need to Do

-- Select a unique and appropriate name
+- Choose a unique and relevant name

-- Prepare constituent documents
+- Draft constituent documents

-- Recruitment to meet minimum legal requirements
+- Hire staff for compliance with minimum legal requirements

-- If necessary, transfer of equity capital to a new bank account
+- Open a local corporate bank account.
+If necessary, transfer of equity capital to a new bank account.

-- Development and documentation of internal AML/CFT policies corresponding to the size and complexity of your crypto business
+- Development and documentation of internal AML/CFT policies corresponding to the size and complexity of your crypto business.

-- Company Registration with Company House
+- Registration of the Company with Company House

-- Apply to FCA for AML/CFT Crypto Resolution
+- FCA Application for AML/CFT Crypto Resolution

 Taxation of Crypto Companies in the UK